 Dealing with Rude Customers in Online Support

 When it comes to rude comments or dissatisfactions, you need to detect their reason.
-Not all customers want to insult you.
-Some of them might have a bad experience with your product.
-That is one more reason why it is important to have happy customers, not rude ones.
+The majority of customers doesn’t want to insult you just for fun.
+Many of them have simply had a bad experience with your product.

-On the other hand, an rude customer is someone who expresses your grievances despite your welcoming manner.
-There are people who resort to verbal abuse or offensive language.
+On the other hand, a rude customer is someone who expresses their anger in an uncontrolable way despite your welcoming manner.
+They are people who resort to verbal abuse or offensive language.
 They can also use threatening words or behavior.
-When you have to create an image of your brand, it can be difficult to respond to a situation like this.
+And they are much more difficlut to handle.

 Picture 1.
 A classic example of a rude customer

-As everything else, dealing with customers relate with better safe than sorry.
 When planning your brand policy, you need to have ready tactics to void negative comments before they happen.
-There are some tips to identify and prevent rudeness.
+Here are some tips to identify and prevent rudeness.